 This is something that a lot of YouTubers do.
 Here’s an example from MrBeast:

-But any print-on-demand store will suffice.
-Print-on-demand basically means that a product will only be made when it is ordered, so no need for you to buy 500 of your own t-shirts and cross your fingers that they sell!
+Any print-on-demand store will suffice for this purpose.
+Print-on-demand basically means that a product will only be made when it is ordered, so no need for you to buy 500 of your own t-shirts and cross your fingers that they sell!Â

 3. Offer paid subscriptions